griffithlab/rnaseq_tutorial/Unix-Bootcamp.md

 Saving keystrokes may not seem important, but the longer that you spend typing in a terminal window, the happier you will be if you can reduce the time you spend at the keyboard.
 Especially, as prolonged typing is not good for your body.
 So the best Unix tip to learn early on is that you can [tab complete][] the names of files and programs on most Unix systems.
 Type enough letters that uniquely identify the name of a file, directory or program and press tab...Unix will do the rest.
 E.g. if you type 'tou' and then press tab, Unix should autocomplete the word to 'touch' (this is a command which we will learn more about in a minute).
 In this case, tab completion will occur because there are no other Unix commands that start with 'tou'.
 If pressing tab doesn't do anything, then you have not have typed enough unique characters.
 In this case pressing tab _twice_ will show you all possible completions.
 This trick can save you a LOT of typing!

-Navigate to your home directory, and then use the `cd` command to change to the `Learning_unix` directory.
+Navigate to your home directory, and then use the `cd` command to change to the `workspace` directory.
 Use tab completion to complete directory name.
-If there are no other directories starting with 'L' in your home directory, then you should only need to type 'cd' + 'L' + 'tab'.
+If there are no other directories starting with 'w' in your home directory, then you should only need to type 'cd' + 'w' + 'tab'.

 >***Tab completion will make your life easier and make you more productive!***